Richard M. Bass Outstanding Young Power Electronics Engineer Award

 The Richard M. Bass Outstanding Young Power Electronics Engineer Award recognizes outstanding achievement in the field of power electronics by an engineer less than 35 years of age.
 Since 1999, it is dedicated to the memory of Richard M. Bass of the Georgia Institute of Technology in Atlanta, GA, USA.

 All IEEE members of any grade, active in the field of power electronics and less than 35 years of age on January 1 of the year of the award, are eligible.
 Candidates are judged for outstanding contributions encompassing a broad range of technical activities including research, innovative product design and application, teaching, and project leadership.
-The technical disciplines in the field of power electronics include the analysis, design, development, simulation and practical application of electronic devices, magnetics, controls and power circuits for inverters, converters and motor drives ranging in power level from fractions of a watt to megawatts.
+The technical disciplines in the field of power electronics include the analysis, design, development, simulation, and practical application of electronic devices, magnetics, controls, and power circuits for inverters, converters, and motor drives ranging in power level from fractions of a watt to megawatts.

-Nominations received up to March 31st will be considered in the current year.
-If you have any questions please send them to PELS Awards Committee via email@example.com
+The IEEE PELS Society Awards Application System submission site is now closed.
+If you have any questions please send them to PELS Awards Committee via firstname.lastname@example.org.

 Yunwei (Ryan) Li